Acceleration and Deceleration Brain Injury

 What You Should Know About Secondary Injuries and Other TBI Complications

 As with all kinds of traumatic brain injuries, which include accelerating and decelerating brain injuries, secondary injuries are common and occur because of the effects of the primary injuries.
-Essentially, a secondary injury results from processes that the primary injury initiates and evolves over time.
+Essentially, a secondary injury results from processes that the primary injury initiates and evolves.

 Secondary injuries can include: